aerogear/aerogear-js-sdk/packages/sync/README.md

 ### Replaying mutations

 When client is initialized it will try to perform mutations found in offline mutation store.
 By default it does not have access to update function which was provided when original `mutate` call was made.
 Because of that cache would not be updated with (optimistic) response.
 To resolve this provide `proxyUpdate` function when initializing client.
 It should take mutation name as a parameter and return corresponding update function.
-This way you don't need to pass update functions to your `mutate` calls - if not passed, update function provided by `proxyUpdate` will be used.

 ## Conflicts